GB: Asian Pine Hawkmoth; Larch Hawkmoth

 Holarctic; eastern Palaearctic region.
 Pleistocene refuge: Monocentric -- Manchurian.

 In the male genitalia, the upper branch of the sacculus is approximately equal to the lower in length, slightly curved, flattened and broad.
-This is markedly different from that of Sphinx pinastri, where the upper branch is long, curved and cylindrical.
+This is markedly different from that of Hyloicus pinastri, where the upper branch is long, curved and cylindrical.

 A species of cool larch (Larix) and pine (Pinus) forests.